jjvanzon/Circular-Language-Spec/spec/inheritance/enforcing-and-preventing-specialization.md

 ### Non-Overridable

-Not being able to override is the default in other languages, but in Encircle it is an imposed restriction, making overriding __Private__, which looks as follows in the two notations for overriding:
+Not being able to override is the default in other languages, but in Circular it is an imposed restriction, making overriding __Private__, which looks as follows in the two notations for overriding:

 *Object reference notation:*